Apostille USA

 • Civil registry records

-These documents are generally issued by state or local government authorities and typically require state apostille processing.
+These personal documents are generally issued by state or local government authorities and typically require state apostille processing.
+Personal documents that need apostille are among the most commonly requested.

 Educational Documents That Commonly Need Apostille